-Bristle worms

-Superphylum: Lophotrochozoa

-Phylum: Annelida Class: Polychaeta
+Bristle worms Superphylum: Lophotrochozoa Phylum: Annelida Class: Polychaeta

-Bristle worms are found in every ocean - from the deepest and coldest aabyssal plains, to the extreme heat of hydrothermal vents, to tropical tidal pools.
+Bristle worms are found in every ocean - from cold abyssal plains, to the extreme heat of hydrothermal vents, to tropical tide pools.
 Injuries typically result from accidental contact or deliberate handling.
-Such contact can result in the worm's bristles, located along the sides of the animal, embedding in the contact skin.
+Such contact can result when the worm's bristles, located along the sides of the animal, embed in the contact skin.